sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

     > This process takes some minutes.

     > The first part of the command creates the SAP HANA table and view definitions along with `manifest.yaml` files in both in `gen/db` and `gen/srv` folders.
 Look at `gen/db/manifest.yaml` and see that it binds to the `my-bookshop-db` service that you've created in the previous step.

+    > See the section [Deploy using cf push](https://cap.cloud.sap/docs/advanced/deploy-to-cloud#deploy-using-cf-push) in the CAP documentation for more details.

 3. In the deploy log, find the application URL in the `routes` line at the end: